-[Terms used herein shall be deemed to be defined as such for the purposes of the Conditions set forth in the Prospectus dated 14 October 2014 [and the supplement(s) to it dated $[\bullet]$] which [together] constitute[s] a base prospectus (the "Prospectus") for the purposes of the Directive 2003/71/EC, as amended (the "Prospectus Directive").
+[Terms used herein shall be deemed to be defined as such for the purposes of the Conditions set forth in the Prospectus dated 18 November 2015 [and the supplement(s) to it dated [●]] which [together] constitute[s] a base prospectus (the "Prospectus") for the purposes of Directive 2003/71/EC (as amended, including by Directive 2010/73/EU), and includes any relevant implementing measure in a relevant Member State of the European Economic Area (the "Prospectus Directive").
 This document constitutes the Final Terms of the Notes described herein for the purposes of Article 5.4 of the Prospectus Directive and must be read in conjunction with the Prospectus.
 Full information on the Bank and the offer of the Notes is only available on the basis of the combination of these Final Terms and the Prospectus.
 The Prospectus has been published on the website of the Luxembourg Stock Exchange at www.bourse.lu.]